MrStrenggeheim/adlm-diffusion/readme.md

 To install the required environment, run `pip install -r requirements.txt`.

 ## Usage
-Each folder contains names python scripts for the respective task.
+Each folder contains named python scripts for the respective task.
 For more complex script calls, a bash script with default parameters is provided.

 Example workflow: